roomantsov/maven-pos/README.md

-For a quick start just pull the repo and run ```sh run.sh```.
-Works for Linux based systems with installed Docker and Docker-composer.
+For a quick start just pull the repo and run ```sh rundev.sh```.
+Works for Linux based systems with installed Docker and Docker-compose.

 See ya